AnuPlayz/Basic-C-Programs/README.md

 Welcome to the Basic C Programs repository!
 This repository contains simple C and C++ programs that are great for beginners who are learning programming.
 These programs cover various fundamental concepts in programming and can serve as a starting point for your coding journey.

+## How to Use

+You can clone this repository and compile/run these programs on your local machine.
+Each program is located in its own directory and includes source code and instructions on how to compile and execute it.

+Feel free to explore the programs, modify them, or use them as a reference to learn more about C and C++ programming.

+## Contributions

+If you have any additional C or C++ programs you'd like to contribute to this repository, please feel free to create a pull request.
+Contributions and improvements are always welcome!

+Happy coding!

 ## Program List

 1. **Hello World in C:** A classic program that prints "Hello, World!" to the console. [code](simple programs/helloWorld.c)